chuckcoughlin/bert/docs/testplan.md

     straighten up
 ```
 Note that the Dynamixel motors automatically enable torque whenever a position is set (otherwise there
 would be no point).
-Additionally, whenever a joint is stiffened, the position is recorded as "current".
+Additionally, whenever a joint is stiffened, the position is read and recorded as "current".

 * ![gray](/images/ball_gray.png) ``Save a Pose`` - Associate the current joint positions with
 a named pose.
 The pose is saved in the robot's internal database.
 ```
+    your pose is saluting
     you are standing
+    save your pose
 ```
+In the case where a name is not assigned,
+the robot will assign (and report) a name,
+a simple number.

 * ![gray](/images/ball_gray.png) ``Map Pose to Command`` - Associate a pose with a command to
 take that pose.
-Again, use the terminal application.
+Pose and command names are
+arbitrary, but must be spelled in the same
+way as the Android text-to-speech processor.
 Sample syntax:
 ```
-    when I say "salute" take the pose "saluting"
-    "sit" means to become "sitting"
-    to "wave" means you are "waving"
+  to salute means to take the pose saluting when you sit you are sitting to wave at me means you are waving at me
 ```
 * ![green](/images/ball_green.png) ``Pose`` - Command the robot to assume a previously stored
 pose.
 The command is a word or phrase taken from a previous mapping.
 As of yet, this movement does not
 account for positional conflicts.
 ```
-    "salute"
+    salute
 ```

 * ![gray](/images/ball_gray.png) ``Define an Action`` - Actions are a series of commands (usually poses)